Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 25 Desember 2025 06.27.30 UTC
+- WIB: Kamis, 25 Desember 2025 09.21.42 UTC
-- WITA: Kamis, 25 Desember 2025 07.27.30 UTC
+- WITA: Kamis, 25 Desember 2025 10.21.42 UTC
-- WIT: Kamis, 25 Desember 2025 08.27.30 UTC
+- WIT: Kamis, 25 Desember 2025 11.21.42 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: funny
+Kategori: motivational